tronador80/Time-Event/README.md

 and index-import.jar) in the "lib" directory there where the stratosphere is installed...

 b) Also put the nephele-server-0.2.1.jar in "lib" (replace existing).

+## Execution of Meteor queries

+1. The paths inside the queries need to be adapted.
+2. Start of Jobmanager and SopremoServer:

+`start-local.sh` and `start-sopremo-server.sh`

+3. Execution of exemplary Meteor script:

+`./meteor-client.sh /dopa-vm/time/dopa-samples/on
+lyReuters.meteor --configDir ../conf/ --updateTime 1000 --wait`